The Bankrate promise

 Risks of using money market accounts, savings accounts and CDs

 Although your money is protected from bank failures by FDIC insurance and from credit union failures by NCUA insurance, there are other risks to keep in mind as you consider these savings products:

 - Rate fluctuations: Some accounts are more sensitive to the macroeconomic environment.
 Yields on savings, money market accounts and CDs are based on market conditions.
-When rates fall, so does your yield.
+When rates fall so does the yield.